 Unfortunately, even the highest-quality cosmetic and beauty products have a limited shelf life.
 What this means is that all your makeup products are meant to be used only for a specific amount of time.
+There’s even the right time for discarding makeup brushes.
 If you know you are hanging onto your makeup way longer than you should, you should really reconsider.
 Being a beauty pro means knowing how long you should keep makeup for.
 You got this.

 The grim and potentially nasty truth is that expired beauty products can pose a fairly significant health risk.
 For starters, expired makeup — especially if it has already been opened and languished for days, weeks, or months at a time without its lid or container properly sealed — is a breeding ground for harmful bacteria.